 Paradise Cave is the longest dry cave in South East Asia with a length of 31.4 kilometers.
 If you are in Phong Nha, and you never visit Paradise Cave, then you might as well tell others that you were never in Phong Nha.
 It is THE place to go.
-The 1st kilometer, you can easily explored by yourself, but if you want something adventurous, you can take the 1-day tour of Paradise cave that includes a trek of 7km in total.
+You can easily explore the first kilometer by yourself, but if you want something adventurous, you can take the one-day tour of Paradise Cave that includes a trek of seven kilometers in total.
 Physical fitness is required for this tour but don’t worry, it’s not too extreme.

-As for the 7 km trekking tour, please contact your hotel/hostel to book.
+As for the seven-kilometer trekking tour, please contact your hotel/hostel to book.

 There is another part of the Dark Cave, by the way!
-But to get there, you have to do a 12km trek/hike through the jungle to the Abandoned Valley at the end of the cave and then swim into the cave from there.
+But to get there, you have to do a 12-kilometer trek/hike through the jungle to the Abandoned Valley at the end of the cave and then swim into the cave from there.
 It is an amazing and authentic experience.
-To explore the Abandon valley, and the end of the Dark Cave, you should take a tour with the Jungle Boss company.
-Tour price is 1.650.000 VND/pax and this includes English speaking guide, porters, transportation, and meals.
+To explore the Abandoned Valley, and the end of the Dark Cave, you should take a tour with Jungle Boss.
+Tour price is 1,650,000 VND/pax and this includes English speaking guide, porters, transportation, and meals.
 You will trek through the jungle, up misty mountains, wade up-stream of the river, jump into a freshwater lagoon and swim inside a giant cave.
 What else do you need?

-Phong Nha Ke Bang national park is the biggest national park in Vietnam and is always mentioned in the list of the must-see parks in South East Asia.
-Famous for its tropical forests, underground rivers, ancient limestone karst mountains and a vast network of caves, it is definitely worth your visit.
-There are 2 ways to explore the park: one is by taking a loop around national park by motorbike or your other option is to take a tour exploring the jungle.
+Phong Nha Ke Bang National Park is the biggest national park in Vietnam and is always mentioned on the list of the must-see parks in Southeast Asia.
+Famous for its tropical forests, underground rivers, ancient limestone karst mountains, and a vast network of caves, it is definitely worth your visit.
+There are two ways to explore the park: one is by taking a loop around the national park by motorbike or your other option is to take a tour exploring the jungle.
 Below is the map from the Easy Tiger hostel which is a great asset if you decide to do it yourself.
-It depicts the Phong Nha loop which includes the must-see caves in order and their details.
+It shows the Phong Nha loop which includes the must-see caves in order and their details.

-Phong Nha for the Mid-Range Travelers ($100/day and up)
+Phong Nha for the Mid-Range Travelers (100 USD/day and up)

-Phong Nha is getting more and more tourists so the area is developing due to investments.
-Hotels, Homestays with good services, and nice rooms are available throughout.
-Besides the popular booking sites such as http://agoda.com, and http://booking.com people use to find accommodation, we have some recommendations ourselves:
+Phong Nha is getting more and more touristy so the area is developing due to investments.
+Hotels, homestays with good services, and nice rooms are available throughout.
+Besides the popular booking sites such as Agoda, and Booking.com, we have some recommendations ourselves:

 1. Phong Nha Farm Stay